 In accordance with the Court of Appeal's determination, the Department prepared a new EIR and filed its Notice of Determination in May 2010.
-In June 2010, two Delta water agencies and several environmental organizations and individuals filed a lawsuit in Sacramento County Superior Court challenging the Department's CEQA compliance and the validity of the Monterey Amendment, including the Department's transfer of the Kern Fan Element to the KCWA.
+In June 2010, two Delta water agencies and several environmental organizations and individuals filed a lawsuit in Sacramento County Superior Court challenging the Department's CEOA compliance and the validity of the Monterey Amendment, including the Department's transfer of the Kern Fan Element to the KCWA.
 In July 2010, the same plaintiffs in the Sacramento County Superior Court case filed a lawsuit in Kern County Superior Court challenging the transfer of the Kern Fan Element from KCWA to the Kern Water Bank Authority, a local joint powers agency which now has responsibility for the management of the Kern Fan Element and the Kern Water Bank.
 In addition, in June 2010, two water districts in Kern County filed a separate lawsuit in Kern County Superior Court, challenging primarily the Department's CEQA compliance with respect to the Kern Fan Element transfer from the Department to KCWA.
 The two lawsuits filed in Kern County Superior Court were transferred to the Sacramento County Superior Court.
 In December 2012, the Department prevailed on its challenge to the plaintiffs' validation causes of action (including the validity of Kern Fan Element transfer) on the grounds that they were not timely filed.
 This left only the plaintiffs' CEQA compliance challenges.
-After holding a hearing on the CEQA challenges in the remaining two cases, the trial court ruled that most of the EIR was adequate under CEQA, but that the EIR's discussion of the impacts on continued use and operation of the Kern Water Bank was deficient.
+After holding a hearing on the CEOA challenges in the remaining two cases, the trial court ruled that most of the EIR was adequate under CEQA, but that the EIR's discussion of the impacts on continued use and operation of the Kern Water Bank was deficient.
 In October 2014, the trial court ordered the Department, as the remedy for the deficiency, to provide additional environmental analysis on the impacts of the continued use and operation of the Kern Water Bank and upon completion of the EIR process, to determine whether to continue the use and operation of the Kern Water Bank by the Kern Water Bank Authority.
 The court limited its decision to the Kern Water Bank by ruling that only those portions of the revised Monterey Plus EIR that are new or changed shall be subject to challenge under CEQA by petitioners or other interested parties and that no other challenges that were raised or could have been raised with respect to the Monterey Plus EIR may be raised in any challenge to the revised Monterey Plus EIR.
 The trial court's decision, therefore, leaves all matters related to the State Water Project and the Monterey Amendment untouched.
 In December 2014, one set of plaintiffs filed a notice of appeal with the Court of Appeal.
 These plaintiffs are appealing the trial court's final CEQA and validation decisions.
 In September 2016, the Department issued the revised EIR in compliance with the trial court's decision.
 Shortly thereafter, one set of plaintiffs, as well as a new party, filed a new action challenging the revised EIR.
 The new action challenged the Department's certification of the revised Monterey Plus EIR and approval of the "Kern Water Bank Development and Continued Use and Operation" project.
-In October 2017, the trial court ruled in favor of the Department.
-The plaintiffs could appeal the court's decision.
-The Department, however, does not expect that there would be any material adverse impact on the ability of the Department to meet its payment obligations, including those with respect to the Bonds, even if the appeal of the trial court's decisions or a potential appeal on the trial court's decision in the new challenge to the Department's revised EIR is successful.
+In October 2017, the trial court ruled in favor of the Department, and in December 2017, the plaintiffs appealed that ruling.
+The Department, however, does not expect that there would be any material adverse impact on the ability of the Department to meet its payment obligations, including those with respect to the Bonds, even if the appeals of the trial court's decisions are successful.